We have gathered together the most common FAQs here with links to further reading.

 Probationary employment means that the employer may, freely but on an objective basis, cancel the employment.
 Usually you may be a probationary employee for a maximum of six months.
 If the probationary period continues longer it will automatically become permanent employment.

-Collective agreements protect and regulate aspects such as pension contributions, sick pay from your 15th day on sick leave and help you if you are made redundant.
+Collective bargaining agreements protect and regulate aspects such as pension contributions, sick pay from your 15th day on sick leave and help you if you are made redundant.
 Members who are made redundant receive help and support from the Job Security Council (Trygghetsrådet TRR) to restart their careers and to go forward to a new job.

-As an employee of a company without a collective agreement, you yourself have to determine what is to apply with your employer.
+As an employee of a company without a collective bargaining agreement, you yourself have to determine what is to apply with your employer.
 You do this in your employment contract.

-If you are working at a company without a collective agreement, you can receive good benefits in the form of an occupational pension solution, salary supplement for parental leave and annual salary review.
+If you are working at a company without a collective bargaining agreement, you can receive good benefits in the form of an occupational pension solution, salary supplement for parental leave and annual salary review.
 These are usually regulated in a policy that the employer establishes.
 Consequently, the employer may unilaterally decide at any time to reduce the level of the working conditions - without negotiating with you.
 For these issues we offer support and advice to members.

 The employer is obliged to establish guidelines and routines so that harassment or sexual harassment are prevented.
 Sexual harassment is "behaviour of sexual nature that insults someone's dignity".